MichelNivard/gptstudio/README.md

 ### Freeform GPT editor

 **Addins \> GPTSTUDIO \> Freeform GPT editor:** Apply any edit what YOU desire or can dream up to a selection of code or text.
+Here it's shown translating a famous French poem by Victor Hugo.

 ![freeform](./media/hugo2.gif)